novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 Kim Ah-young took the cup he handed her and warmed her hands.
 But without taking a sip, she urgently asked Lee Hyun-woo.

-“You’re coming to our house today, right?”
+“You’re coming to our house today, are you not?”

 “Yes, that’s right.
 I heard the chairman wants to see me.”

 “Yes.
-I was surprised to hear that from my father this morning.
-I’m curious why he suddenly wants to see you, but I’m a bit worried.”
+I was rather surprised to learn of this from my father this morning.
+I’m curious why he suddenly wants to see you, but I’m concerned.”

 “Don’t worry too much.
 There’s only one reason.”